Welcome to the official announcement blog for Phobetor’s Children! How excited are you for this? Not nearly as excited as I am.

 Vespasian cannot spare a legion.
 Instead, he puts together a team of retired gladiators.
 Promising them riches beyond their wildest dreams and the eternal gratitude of Flavian Rome, the five men and one woman will cross from civilised Rome into barbarian Germany, taking their weapons, experience, wile… and personal baggage.

 Like most of my previous work, this doesn’t fit neatly in any one box.

 - Set during the 1st century and researching quality sources, it has historical fiction elements which does its best to keep the credibility of research that readers of the genre expect

 - It has psychological horror elements.
 I have carefully woven complex back stories – and personal traumas – of each character so that those events come back to haunt them

 - The nature of the enemy also makes this science fiction.
-Without going into further detail, they are not creatures from the real world nor of Roman mythology, though the characters are led to believe this is so
+They are not supernatural and not creatures from mythology

 If that seems like a strange mix and intrigues you, then read on.
 I feel the juxtaposition works and pleased with the results so far.

 Personal trauma is never easy reading.
 Some of these traumas are relatively mild and something most of us have experienced by the time we reach adulthood – betrayal, framed for something we didn’t do, unrequited love, family member died too young, being ostracised from society because of our personal life choices.